runtipi/runtipi/README.md

 For a detailed guide on how to install Tipi.
 This amazing article by @kycfree [Running a Home Server with Tipi](https://kyc3.life/running-a-home-server-with-tipi/)

-You can find more documentation and tutorials / FAQ in the [Wiki](https://github.com/meienberger/runtipi/wiki).
+You can find more documentation and tutorials / FAQ on [runtipi.io](https://www.runtipi.io/docs/introduction)

 ## ❤️ Contributing

 Tipi is made to be very easy to plug in new apps.
 We welcome and appreciate new contributions.

-If you want to add a new app or feature, you can follow the [Contribution guide](https://github.com/meienberger/runtipi/wiki/Adding-your-own-app) for instructions on how to do so.
+If you want to add a new app or feature, you can follow the [Contribution guide](https://www.runtipi.io/docs/contributing/adding-a-new-app) for instructions on how to do so.

 We are looking for contributions of all kinds.
 If you know design, development, or have ideas for new features, please get in touch.